Hacking Chinese

 Type: Resource collection

-I spend roughly half of my listening time on audio books and the other half on podcasts, but I’ve started listening more and more to podcasts in recent years.
-The great thing about podcasts is that they are easy to access through a variety of platforms and apps, all which are highly suitable for listening.
+I spend roughly half of my listening time on audiobooks and the other half on podcasts, but I’ve started listening more and more to podcasts in recent years.
+The great thing about podcasts is that they are easy to access through a variety of platforms and apps, all of which are highly suitable for listening.

 What do I mean by that?
-Many of the other resources I have recommended here come with videos, can be hard to access on the move, and come with several other restrictions, such as not being available when you turn your phone’s screen off or require you to download them in advance.
+Many of the other resources I have recommended here come with videos, can be hard to access on the move and come with several other restrictions, such as not being available when you turn your phone’s screen off or requiring you to download them in advance.

 Pros: Infinite and varied content